History of qigong: The era of reconstruction

 In the late 1970s, with the fall of the Gang of Four and the start Era of Reconstruction, there was a new openness in Chinese society.
 The practice of qigong spread from an institutional setting to a popular movement led by charismatic promoters.
 Guo Lin (郭林), a Beijing artist who claimed to have cured herself of uterine cancer in the 1960s, was one of the first qigong masters to teach qigong openly to the general public outside an institutional setting.
 Scientists, free from the repression of the Cultural Revolution, were able to seek new challenges.
 Among the new subjects of inquiry, they studied the effects of qigong and provided scientific foundations for qigong practice.
 In 1979, Gu Hansen of the Shanghai Institute of Atomic Research first reported on the external measurement of qi.
 This research proved to be critical in promoting the notion of a scientific basis for qigong.
 Other reports of external evidence of qi quickly followed.
 Other forms of measurements, personal testimonies on the effectiveness of qigong treatment and demonstration of the uses of qigong found in the martial arts were used to illustrate the practical realities of the qigong.

 In the early 1980s, the enthusiasm for this new external qi paradigm eventually led to the use of qi as an explanation for paranormal abilities such as Extrasensory perception (ESP) and psychokinesis.
 The increasingly exaggerated claims of qigong practice prompted some elements within the Chinese government to warn of the dangers of this paranormal craze and the prevalence of pseudoscientific beliefs.
-Leading public figures Qian Xuesen (钱学森), eminent scientist and founder of Chinese Rocketry, and Zhang Zhenhuan (张震寰) a former general, rushed to defend qigong practice.
+Leading public figures such as Qian Xuesen, an eminent scientist and founder of Chinese Rocketry, and Zhang Zhenhuan, a former general, rushed to defend qigong practice.
 They championed the view that qigong was a new science of the mind.
 A compromise on the support of qigong activities was eventually reached by various factions within the Chinese government.
 Qigong activity was to be regulated, with the establishment of the China Qigong Scientific Research Association under the leadership of Zhang Zhenhuan.
 Overt criticism of the paranormal research was to be muted.